-This website is operated by Arthritis Research Canada (ARC) for those interested in supporting the organization and its causes.
+This website is operated by Arthritis Research Canada for those interested in supporting the organization and its causes.
 Our organization is committed to protecting the privacy of the personal information of its employees, donors and volunteers.
 We value the trust of those we deal with, and of the public, and recognize that maintaining this trust requires that we be transparent and accountable in how we treat the information that you choose to share with us.
-Except as set forth in this privacy notice, ARC will not share personal information about you with anyone.
-By interacting with ARC’s website, you agree to accept the practices described in this privacy notice.
+Except as set forth in this privacy notice, Arthritis Research Canada will not share personal information about you with anyone.
+By interacting with Arthritis Research Canada’s website, you agree to accept the practices described in this privacy notice.

 1. Information Collected

 A. Information You Give Us

 The privacy of our users is important to us.
 Arthritis Research Canada does not collect any personal information about users, except that which is knowingly and specifically supplied to us by the user.
 At times we may request that you voluntarily supply us with personal information, such as your e-mail address and postal address, for purposes such as corresponding with us or making a donation.
 However, when at all possible, an option to remain anonymous will be provided to those who wish to preserve their right to anonymity.
 We will not disclose any personal information about users to any outside parties.
 You may access your personal information at any time to ensure that it is correct and current.

 Arthritis Research Canada receives and stores any information you choose to enter on the Arthritis Research Canada website, or provide us in any other way, such as by telephone or by electronic mail.
 This information may include your name, address, e-mail address, and/or telephone number, as well as information pertaining to the business interaction between yourself and Arthritis Research Canada.